 Frequently Asked Questions

-UNCW Campus Dining is vegan friendly!
+UNCW Campus Dining is vegan and vegetarian friendly!
 Our culinary team works to ensure there are varying vegan options for all meal times.

 How does UNCW Campus Dining define "local" food?

 Aramark defines local food as that which is provided by businesses located within 250 miles of campus.

 How is UNCW Campus Dining addressing Food Insecurity?

 Campus Dining is proud to partner with the university to support a meal donation program, Swipes for Seahawks.
 Learn more about the program here and donate a swipe to support a fellow Seahawk.

 What is UNCW Campus Dining doing to minimize waste?